Proven Tacoma Truck Accident Attorneys Ready To Assist You

 - About 1 in 10 highway deaths involve a big rig truck.

 - About 4,000 people die every year in big rig truck accidents.
 About two-thirds of these are occupants of other vehicles.

 - The number of truck accident fatalities has risen sharply in recent years.

-If you have been injured in a truck accident, or if your loved one has been killed that way, we’re here to help.
+If you have been injured in a truck accident, or if your loved one has been killed that way, our Tacoma truck accident lawyers are here to help.

 Recognition from Both Clients and Peers

-Brett McCandlis Brown & Conner has been fighting for its clients since way back in 1972, and the world has noticed.
+Our highly-experienced Tacoma truck accident attorneys have been fighting for its clients since way back in 1972, and the world has noticed.
 Three of our firm’s partners have been named Super Lawyers, an honor that only a small percentage of lawyers receive.
-Additionally, most of our firm’s partners have achieved a coveted “perfect 10” rating from the industry standard Avvo legal rating service, based on evaluations from both clients and peers.
+Additionally, most of our firm’s partners have achieved a coveted “perfect 10” rating from the industry-standard Avvo legal rating service, based on evaluations from both clients and peers.

 The Bottom Line

 Would you rather boast that your lawyers are highly decorated professionals, or walk away with a generous settlement or verdict?
 We can guess the answer.
 And that is why all the awards in the world cannot substitute for the bottom line: how much compensation our clients ultimately receive for their claims.
 We have brought over $100 million home for our clients over the years, including: